Jagadesh897/Netflixg_gpt/README.md

    - implemented sign out
    - update profile
    - bugfix: sign up user displayName and profile picture update
+   - bugfix: if the user is not logged in redirect /Browse to login page and vice versa

 -  # Features
     -login / sign up